 Engagement: Learning is an active process facilitated by reflecting on, critically thinking about, and applying readings, lecture material, and out-of-class experiences.
-Your engagement grade is based on the quantity and quality of your contributions to formal and informal in-class discussions and activities.
+Your engagement grade is based on your contributions to formal and informal in-class discussions and activities, as well as homework assignments.
 You are strongly encouraged to participate during each class meeting by asking relevant questions, engaging in discussion, or sharing personal experiences on the topic.
+Raise your hand at any time to participate!
 The precise number of engagement opportunities will vary depending on the needs and interests of this semester's cohort of students.
-Your engagement grade is aligned with learning outcomes 1 and 2.
+Your engagement grade is aligned with student learning outcomes 1 through 6, with emphasis on 4-6.